Prof. Dr. Martin Grunow

 Academic Career and Research Areas

-Professor Grunow studied engineering management at TU Berlin, where he earned his PhD on the optimization of electronics assembly lines in 1999.
+Professor Grunow studied industrial engineering at TU Berlin, where he earned his PhD on the optimization of electronics assembly lines in 1999.
 He later conducted research at Degussa AG in Hanau, returning to TU Berlin to complete his postdoctoral teaching qualification (habilitation) in 2005.
-After several international appointments, he joined TU Denmark, where he led the Operations Management Department as of 2006.
-In autumn 2010 he was appointed professor of production and supply chain management at TUM, succeeding Professor Wildemann.
+After several international appointments, he joined TU Denmark, where was head of the Operations Management Department as of 2006.
+In autumn 2010 he was appointed professor of production and supply chain management at TUM.

 Rong A, Akkerman R, Grunow M: "An optimization approach for managing fresh food quality throughout the supply chain".
-International Journal of Production Economics (available online)Abstract
+International Journal of Production Economics.
+2011; 131(1): 421-429.Abstract

 Akkerman R, Farahani P, Grunow M: "Quality, safety and sustainability in food distribution: A review of quantitative operations management research".
 OR Spectrum.
 2010: 32 (4): 863-904.Abstract